An opened lunch box with a clock face on the opened lid inside

 Intermittent fasting

-One popular dietary practice is intermittent fasting.
-I would guess the majority of people follow a 16:8 formula where they fast for 16 hours and have an 8-hour window to eat.
-This can be difficult when working longer shifts depending on when your meal break is.
-I found it best to take your meal break either towards the beginning or end of your shift.
-If you take it in the middle, you have about six hours from when you eat until you get off work, then you factor in driving time and cooking time when you get home and you are pushing the 8-hour window.
-If you are on night shift, I would recommend eating before work and taking a break in the earlier part of your shift.
+I found it best to take my meal break towards the beginning or end of my shift.
+If I take it in the middle, I have about 6 hours from when I eat until I get off work, then factor in driving time and cooking time when I get home, and I am pushing the 8-hour window.
+If you are on the night shift, I would recommend eating before work and taking a break in the earlier part of your shift.
 This will allow for the same window to be followed on your days off.

 If you are on dayshift, I personally would eat later in the shift and eat dinner at home then fast overnight while sleeping and the first half of the workday.
-If you don’t have a way to pick your break time, you may have to take two meals to work and eat one before or after your shift before going home and the other on your meal break to stay in the window.
+If you don’t have a way to pick your break time, you may have to take 2 meals to work and eat one before or after your shift before going home and the other on your meal break to stay in the window.
 That kind of stinks, but you do what you have to.

 Meal prep